trek-view/basecamp/_posts/2022-09-09-injecting-camm-gpmd-telemetry-videos-part-2-mp4-overview.md

 Stream #0:1[0x2](eng): Video: h264 (Baseline) (avc1 / 0x31637661), yuv420p(tv, bt2020nc/bt2020/bt709, progressive), 7680x3840, 103310 kb/s, SAR 1:1 DAR 2:1, 7 fps, 7 tbr, 90k tbn (default)
 ```

-At first I thought this meant there would be 3 and 2 distinct streams of data in my GPMF and CAMM videos respectively.
+At first I thought this meant there would be 3 (GPMF) and 2 (CAMM) distinct streams of data in these videos.
 This is wrong.
-All the raw data for the streams is together in binary found in the `mdat` folder. ffprobe knows there are 3 and 2 streams (types of data) in each video because of the description (metadata) of the `mdat` box nested in the `moov` box.
+All the raw data for the streams is together in binary found in the `mdat` box. ffprobe knows there are 3 and 2 streams (types of data) in each video because of the description (metadata) of the `mdat` box nested in the `moov` box.

 The `moov` box itself can contain a lot of data.
 To help grasp its complexity I first took the [mp4 specification](https://drive.google.com/file/d/1ZdSwSrFzjXeL-6Syw1PjLsyYSln09mPh/view?usp=share_link) and copied the entirety of all possible box structures (and box descriptions) [into a spreadsheet to demo the nested box structure](https://docs.google.com/spreadsheets/d/1QDWCgIl2nnM65IfzSnqk_igMd1jeJCTT0rJFD5MdPfs/edit?usp=sharing).
 If you're new to the subject, I'm certain you'll find it a useful stating point too.